makyeme/NYC_motorCrashes/README.md

 This function when called is able to
 - pull the dataFrame
-- strip whitespace from cells that have a string-like object in them library used: pandas
+- strip whitespace from cells that have a string-like object in them

-The code for this function is available at
+library used: pandas

  ### 2. exploreData() Function